Choquequirao Trek 4 Days - Orange Nation Peru

 We start the day with a delicious breakfast before continuing our descent, eventually reaching the beautiful Apurimac River (1,550m/5,117ft).
 The second part of the hike is a little more strenuous as we begin the uphill slog to the rural village of Maranpata (2,850m/9,350ft).

 Our arrival at the village signifies lunch time.
 The meal is accompanied by amazing views of the Choquequirao archeological site (3,150m/10,397ft).
+During this point in the Choquequirao trek 4 days, you will truly appreciate the ancient site.

 The hike after lunch is short, and it is not long before we arrive in Choquequirao itself.
 The trail into the site winds its way through a beautiful natural garden brimming with flora and fauna unique to Choquequirao.

-Make sure to let your guide know about what interests you the most- if you want to spend a little while learning about the plants, or if you prefer to dive right into the history.
+Make sure to let your guide know about what interests you the mostif you want to spend a little while learning about the plants, or if you prefer to dive right into the history.
 Your guide knows Choquequirao inside out and they are always happy to share the knowledge with visitors.

 During the tour, we will explore the many sections of Choquequirao.
 Get ready to explore palaces, temples, ritual water fountains, amazing Usnu (ceremonial platform), agricultural terraces, llama area, and much more.